IkonOne/FRCC-Maze-Race/_pages/robots/shield-bot.md

 The Shield Bot is the free to use robot for FRCC Students.
 The Shield Bot is based on the [Parallax Shield Bot](https://www.parallax.com/product/130-35000) but there are some key differences described below.
 You must be an FRCC Student to use the ShieldBot in the races.

+Rules for this event can be [found here](/rules/club-line-follower.html).

 ## Specifications

 I have attempted to compile information on the electronic components that are on the schools Shield Bot.